top of page

 This committee provides support and guidance for members who wish to organize an event in Seaton Village.
 A community event that is supported by the SVRA is the annual Pumpkin Walk in Vermont Park.
 The community events committee liaises with the SVRA to request assistance with finding volunteers, donating some funds for an event (if applicable), and/or help with promoting your event in the community.
 Anyone can participate!

-Planning & Development Committee
+Planning & Development

 The SVRA’s Planning and Development Committee strives to preserve the community’s urban fabric and charm, while promoting smart design that contributes to our neighbourhood’s character, vitality and safety.
 We seek to promote the construction of affordable housing, purpose-built rental units, and housing which can accommodate residents throughout the different stages of life.
 We support reasonable and proportional densification which employs energy efficient technologies, includes trees and parkettes, and provides retail spaces for local businesses.

-Greening Committee
+Greening

 The focus of the SVRA Greening Committee is the creation and implementation of a plan to increase green spaces and reduce fossil fuel emissions in Seaton Village.
-This includes establishing a vision and plan for Vermont Square Park to reach its true potential as a community gathering space and a green space. â€‹
+This includes establishing a vision and plan for Vermont Square Park to reach its true potential as a community gathering space and a green space.
+Their latest news to be announced at the 2026 SVRA Annual General Meeting on June 10.

-Safety Committee
+Safety

 The Safety Committee's mandate focuses on "Feeling Safe in Our Community," intersecting with other SVRA Committees.
 Key areas include personal safety, visibility during nighttime and winter months, improved street and park lighting, and conducting safety audits to address community concerns.